 Second, code enforcement officers must be able to explain their decisions.
 When they say something isn’t up to snuff, the people who are supposed to bring the project or property into compliance need to understand what is deficient and how that deficiency should be remedied.
 It isn't enough to point out errors.
 Officers help people come into compliance.

 When money is involved, things can get heated quickly.
-It is absolutely vital that code enforcement officers retain their cool in these situations.
+It is vital that code enforcement officers retain their cool in these situations.
 As a government agent, the officer must retain a professional demeanor, de-escalate situations when possible and know when to walk away from someone who won’t have a reasonable interaction.

 What You'll Earn